jsoref/ceph/doc/dev/osd_internals/osd_throttles.rst

 while any has exceeded the hard limit.

-Tighter soft limits will cause writeback to happen more quickly, but may cause the OSD to miss oportunities for write coalescing.
+Tighter soft limits will cause writeback to happen more quickly, but may cause the OSD to miss opportunities for write coalescing.
 Tighter hard limits may cause a reduction in latency variance by reducing time spent flushing the journal, but may reduce writeback parallelism.